lamhq/tech-notes/devops/aws/5-database/2-dynamo-db.md

 A benefit of using DAX is that you don’t need to modify the application logic because DAX is compatible with existing DynamoDB API calls.

+DAX is not designed for applications that are write-intensive.
+It can also add cost to applications that do not perform much read activity.

 DAX run within an Amazon VPC.
 You can launch a DAX cluster in your VPC, and control access to the cluster by using Amazon VPC security groups.

 ![](images/dax.png)